Published in

 1. Angel Gabriel.

-Bowing in homage, Gabriel is the angel with magnificent variegated wings, painted in Terre Verte, white, red, and yellow ochres, seeming motionless.
-He wears a tunic which is rich caput mortuum colored mixed with red ochres, edged and embroidered with golds, falling from the shoulder and gathered in wide folds at the waist.
-The tunic is further brightly illuminated at the back and touches the ground in light-angled folds, drawing in such a way that there is slight friction to the marble floor.
+Bowing in homage, Gabriel is the angel with magnificent variegated wings, painted in terre verte, white, red, and yellow ochres, seeming motionless.
+He wears a tunic that is rich, caput mortuum-colored mixed with red ochres, edged and embroidered with gold, falling from the shoulder and gathered in wide folds at the waist.
+The tunic is further brightly illuminated at the back and touches the ground in light-angled folds, drawing in such a way that there is slight friction with the marble floor.
 He looks almost childlike, which makes him look innocent.
 With his hands crossed over his chest, lit by a diffused radiance, the flesh is in lighter tones and illuminated by white and soft pinkish ochres.
-With half-closed eyelids compared to his mouth, Annunciation by Fra Angelico shows him with expressions of smile and reassurance.
+With half-closed eyelids, he has an expression of a smile and reassurance.
+The artist wanted to eliminate the extraneous detail, covering the two capitals of the two columns by Gabriel’s wings.

 Angel Gabriel in Annunciation painting by Fra Angelico